Crell/AttributeUtils/README.md

 ### Sub-attributes

-`Analyzer` can only parse a single attribute on each target.
+`Analyzer` can only handle a single attribute on each target.
 However, it also supports the concept of "sub-attributes."
 Sub-attributes work similarly to the way a class can opt-in to parsing properties or methods, but for sibling attributes instead of child components.
 That way, any number of attributes on the same component can be folded together into a single attribute object.
 Any attribute for any component may opt-in to sub-attributes by implementing [`HasAttributes`](src/HasSubAttributes.php).

 The following example should make it clearer: